frederick-vs-ja/Quuxplusone-blog/_posts/2022-12-08-polyomino-snakes.md

 * [OEIS A038119](https://oeis.org/A038119) counts free polycubes
   * [OEIS A357083](https://oeis.org/A357083) counts free polycubes with one or more holes

-Just to confuse matters, the title of [OEIS A151514](https://oeis.org/A151514) and a 2009 comment on [OEIS A002013](https://oeis.org/A002013) currently use the term "strip" when they actually mean "snake."
-I have submitted corrections.
+(Just to confuse matters, the title of [OEIS A151514](https://oeis.org/A151514) and a 2009 comment on [OEIS A002013](https://oeis.org/A002013) formerly used the term "strip" when they meant "snake."
+But I submitted corrections and these are now fixed.)

 ### Holes in 3D